Interjections are words that show excitement or emotion.

 1. Mr. Lewis, did you wave at that car?

-2. Laura, can you or Maria drive to the move theater?
+2. Laura, can you or Maria drive to the movie theater?

 3. Sweet, the two baby kittens cuddled with their mommy.